 Andes Alpaca Ranch

-Volunteers will be living in an indigenous community that own an Andes Alpaca Ranchon the border of Chimborazo National Park below the 6,310 metres (20,565 ft) extinct volcano Chimborazo.
+Andes Alpaca Ranch, volunteers will be living in an indigenous community that own an Andes Alpaca Ranchon the border of Chimborazo National Park below the 6,310 metres (20,565 ft) extinct volcano Chimborazo.
 This is the perfect program for people who want to escape from civilization to the mountains but it is extremely cold at night and kind of cold in the day so make sure you pack the appropriate clothes and bring a few books for downtime.

-Why This Volunteer Work Project is Important
+Why This Andes Alpaca Ranch Volunteer Work Project is Important

 By helping these Indigenous Villages rise out of poverty and become more self sufficient we will be reducing the ‘rural exodus’ of poor farm workers into dangerous slums with high unemployment in the big cities like Quito and Guayaquil.
 It also helps the community create a more environmentally sustainable way of living by encouraging conservation and reducing the reliance on exploiting the natural resources in the environment for money.